Gender role: Gender stereotypes

 A 1992 study tested gender stereotypes and labeling within young children in the United States.
 Fagot et al. divided this into two different studies; the first investigated how children identified the differences between gender labels of boys and girls, the second study looked at both gender labeling and stereotyping in the relationship of mother and child.

-Within the first study, 23 children between the ages of two and seven underwent a series of gender labeling and gender stereotyping tests: the children viewed either pictures of males and females or objects such as a hammer or a broom, then identified or labeled those to a certain gender.
+In the first study, 23 children between the ages of 2 and 7 underwent a series of gender-labeling and gender-stereotyping tests: the children viewed either pictures of males and females or objects such as a hammer or a broom, then identified or labeled them according to a certain gender.
 The results of these tests showed that children under three years could make gender-stereotypic associations.

-The second study looked at gender labeling and stereotyping in the relationship of mother and child using three separate methods.
+The second study examined gender labeling and stereotyping in the mother-child relationship using three separate methods.
 The first consisted of identifying gender labeling and stereotyping, essentially the same method as the first study.
-The second consisted of behavioral observations, which looked at ten-minute play sessions with mother and child using gender-specific toys.
+The second consisted of behavioral observations that examined 10-minute play sessions between mother and child using gender-specific toys.

-The third study used a series of questionnaires such as an "Attitude Toward Women Scale", "Personal Attributes Questionnaire", and "Schaefer and Edgerton Scale" which looked at the family values of the mother.
+The third study used a series of questionnaires, such as the "Attitude Toward Women Scale," the "Personal Attributes Questionnaire" and the "Schaefer and Edgerton Scale," which examined the mother's family values.

-The results of these studies showed the same as the first study with regards to labeling and stereotyping.
+The results of these studies were the same as those of the first study with regard to labeling and stereotyping.

 They also identified in the second method that the mothers' positive reactions and responses to same-sex or opposite-sex toys played a role in how children identified them.
-Within the third method the results found that the mothers of the children who passed the "Gender Labeling Test" had more traditional family values.
-These two studies, conducted by Beverly I. Fagot, Mar D. Leinbach and Cherie O'Boyle, showed that gender stereotyping and labeling is acquired at a very young age, and that social interactions and associations play a large role in how genders are identified.
+In the third method, the results showed that the mothers of children who passed the "Gender Labeling Test" held more traditional family values.
+These two studies, conducted by Beverly I. Fagot, Mar D. Leinbach, and Cherie O'Boyle, showed that gender stereotyping and labeling are acquired at a very young age and that social interactions and associations play a large role in how genders are identified.